stanfordnmbl/osim-rl/README.md

 ### Rules

-In order to avoid overfitting to the training environment, the top 10 participants will be asked to resubmit their solutions in the private challenge.
-The final ranking will be based on results from that private phase.
+In order to avoid overfitting to the training environment, the top 10 participants will be asked to resubmit their solutions in the second round of the challenge.
+Environments in the second round will have the same structure but they will be initialized with different seeds.
+The final ranking will be based on results from the second round.

 Additional rules:
 * You are not allowed to use external datasets (e.g., kinematics of people walking)